websanova/vue-auth/docs/StepByStepGuide.md

 Currently only support for the default Vue router exists.

-The router" driver requires that `Vue.router` is set.
+The router driver requires that `Vue.router` is set.

 ```javascript
 import router from './router'
 Vue.router = router
 ```

+## Install the Plugin

 The plugin can then be installed.